captn3m0/captn3m0.github.com/_posts/2018-09-15-aadhaar-disclosure.md

 -   which is 5 year old
 -   not updating it despite being notified multiple times

+_0800 16-Sep_: UIDAI seems to have patched the issue by putting a block on the `cdn_host` parameter.
+This still leaves them vulnerable to multiple vulnerabilities until they update to a supported release.

 # Timeline

-This is still not fixed.
+The vulnerability is still not fixed.
 Here is a complete timeline:

 | Date        | What?                                                                                              |
 | ----------- | -------------------------------------------------------------------------------------------------- |